MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-manage-intune.md

 > [!NOTE]
 > Both tables show default port ranges.
 Administrators may change the port ranges in the Skype for Business and Teams control panel.

-## Microsoft Teams Mode settings
+## Microsoft Teams settings

-You can set the Microsoft Teams app mode using Intune.
+You can configure various Microsoft Teams settings using Intune.

+### Modes

 Surface Hub 2S comes installed with Microsoft Teams in mode 0, which supports both Microsoft Teams and Skype for Business.
-You can adjust the modes as shown below.

-### Modes:
+The modes function as described below:

 - Mode 0 — Skype for Business with Microsoft Teams functionality for scheduled meetings.
 - Mode 1 — Microsoft Teams with Skype for Business functionality for scheduled meetings.
 - Mode 2 — Microsoft Teams only.

-To set modes, add the following settings to a custom Device Configuration Profile.
+To adjust the mode, add the following settings to a [custom device configuration profile](https://docs.microsoft.com/en-us/mem/intune/configuration/custom-settings-configure).

 | Name | Description | OMA-URI | Type | Value |
 |:--- |:--- |:--- |:--- |:--- |
 |**Teams App ID**|App name|./Vendor/MSFT/SurfaceHub/Properties/VtcAppPackageId|String| Microsoft.MicrosoftTeamsforSurfaceHub_8wekyb3d8bbwe!Teams|
 |**Teams App Mode**|Teams mode|./Vendor/MSFT/SurfaceHub/Properties/SurfaceHubMeetingMode|Integer| 0 or 1 or 2|

+### Coordinated Meetings and proximity join

+Teams Coordinated Meeting and proximity join features can be [configured through an XML file](https://docs.microsoft.com/en-us/mem/intune/configuration/custom-settings-configure) deployed via an Intune profile.